ffimnsr/jmail/README.md

 # jmail

 jmail is a simple and lightweight mail server in a container.
-It's an SMTP-only mail server, so no incoming mails only outgoing.
+It's an SMTP-only mail server (Outbound Only), so no incoming mails only outgoing.
 You can connect your servers and APIs to send emails for development and production.

 ## Features
 - Send SMTP mails for development and production use.